jean-pierreBoth/MultiStochGrad.jl/README.md

 |  50     |     2000           |  0.05   |  0.25    |  27    |
 |  100     |    1000           |  0.05   |  0.253   |  50    |

+### some comments on cpu-times

+All times were obtained withe @time macro.

 We see that SCSG is fast to reach a minimum of 0.28, it is more difficult to reach 0.26-0.27 it nevertheless faster than SVRG.
-The efficiency gain with respect to SVRG is not as important as with the *Rust* version (where we have a factor 2 in cpu-time) *probably* beccause our test use 60000 observations, with SCSG we run at most on 6000 terms in a batch so, whick is not enough to compensate the overhead of threading.
-It should be more efficient in larger tests.
+The efficiency gain with respect to SVRG is not as important as with the *Rust* version (where we have a factor 2 in cpu-time) *probably* due to a multithreading effect.
+Our test use 60000 observations and SCSG run at most on 1/10 of the terms in a batch (i.e 6000 terms), on the constrary SVRG batches run on the full 60000 terms.
+Batch sizes on SCSG are not large enough to fully benefit of the multithreading and its efficiency should be more evident on larger problems.
+The logistic regression needed the explicit use of BLAS interface to speed up vectorization.

-Nevertheless the Julia version within a factor 1.5 or 2 of the Rust version.
+*Nevertheless the Julia version runs within a factor 1.5 or 2 of the Rust version which seems a good compromise.*

 ## Rust version of this package